 We know that so much of the message that we convey is through facial expressions and body posture.
 Everything else we’re doing that doesn’t include the verbal message.

 Well, if you remove the words, it allows the children with socio-pragmatic issues to focus on the only thing that they have there, which is the movements, body posture, and the smiling face.
-Speech pathologists do this well, but it’s usually done in pictures: “What is he thinking?”
+Speech pathologists do this well, especially with Autism, but it’s usually done in pictures: “What is he thinking?”

 5. Students who speak a second language